Accepted Panels

 Adaptive ocean governance: novel approaches for navigating complex institutional and property rights arrangements

-Ben Nagel1, Stefan Partelow2, and Achim Schlüter1
+co-Chairs: Ben Nagel1, Stefan Partelow2, and Achim Schlüter1

 1Leibniz Centre for Tropical Marine Research (ZMT), Germany, 2University of Bonn, Germany